CatTanker/cnc_map_tool_guide/docs/rendererresources.md

 ### Summary
 ![Vulkan Logo](https://d29g4g2dyqv443.cloudfront.net/sites/default/files/Vulkan_Logo.png)

-[DXVK](https://github.com/doitsujin/dxvk) is a Vulkan-based translation layer for Direct3D 9/10/11 that is intended for usage on Linux systems using wine.
+[DXVK](https://github.com/doitsujin/dxvk) is a Vulkan-based translation layer for Direct3D 9/10/11 that was initially intended for usage on Linux systems using wine.
 I highly recommend enabling this if you are using Linux as it requires very little effort to set up, especially if you are using GUI tools such as [bottles](bottles.md), winetricks or lutris.
 This is well-tested and is in some cases enabled by default for people running Windows games on Steam using Proton.

 While this does not have a major effect, comparing using the `renderer=gdi` inside `draw.ini`, I received around 30 more fps running the same 1v1 skirmish map inside MO 3.3.6 with dxvk enabled than with it disabled.
 I also felt the game was a bit smoother, with the fps having less variance and rarely dropping below 300 with dxvk on compared to running often around the 280-310 mark without dxvk.
 Tested using Bottles Caffe on Linux, with an I5-2500K.
 I am also using an NVIDIA GPU, and given that dxvk was initially developed for AMD I am likely not receiving the full performance benefit.
 In comparisons using Fading Dusk, I also received around 30fps more in each renderer setting, although the overall fps was consistently lower on all settings due to TS's smaller cell size meaning more is rendered at once.